December - January 2018

 A Latino/Latina Christian feast of the Lodgings, commemorating the journey of Mary and Joseph toward Bethlehem in preparation for the birth of Jesus.

-- Fourth Sunday of Advent (love) – Christianity (Western churches)
+- Third Sunday of Advent (joy) – Christianity (Western churches)

 - Winter Feast – Native American spirituality